 You can also search by Subject, both in a general Educat+ and in Curriculum specifically.
 For an introduction to subject headings and searching by them in Educat+, see Searching by Subject on Educat+.

 Textbooks have particularly tricky subject headings.
-The usual format for them is this:
+The search query for them is as follows:

 [school subject]--Study and Teaching ([level])

 This format works for almost all subjects and levels.
-For example, if I want to find geography textbooks for elementary school children or art textbooks for continuing education students, I would use Advanced Search, change the field to Subject, and search respectively:
+For example, if to find geography textbooks for elementary school children, change the above template to the following:

 Geography--Study and Teaching (elementary)

 Art--Study and Teaching (continuing education)

 Please note that that the names of the subjects and levels are not always intuitive.
 For example, you need to search "mathematics" not "math" as a subject.
-To check for the authoritative subject heading for the subject you are interested in, you can consult the Library of Congress's Authorities, or just ask a librarian.
+To check for the authoritative subject heading for the subject you are interested in, you can consult the Library of Congress Authorities, or just ask a librarian.